Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Model Selection for Building Cascades

-Up until now we have been measuring the computation of a cascade using the average FLOPS across all images.
+Up until now we have been measuring the computation of a cascade using the average FLOPs across all images.
 But for some images, it is possible that all the models in the cascade need to be applied.
-In this case, the average FLOPS cannot fully indicate the computational cost of a cascade.
+In this case, the average FLOPs cannot fully indicate the computational cost of a cascade.
 For example, the cascade that matches B5 or B6 accuracy in Figure~\ref{fig:main-efficientnet-large} has higher worst-case FLOPs than the comparable single models (see `w/o' in Table~\ref{table:worstcase}).
-Therefore, we now consider worst-case FLOPS of a cascade, the sum of FLOPS of all models in the cascade.
+Therefore, we now consider worst-case FLOPs of a cascade, the sum of FLOPs of all models in the cascade.

-We can find cascades with guarantee for worst-case FLOPS by adding another constraint to Eq.~\ref{eq:flops-target} or Eq.~\ref{eq:accuracy-target}: $\sum_i \operatorname{FLOPS}(M_i) \leq \beta^{\text{worst}}$, where $\beta^{\text{worst}}$ is the upper bound on the worst-case FLOPS of the cascade.
-With the new condition, we re-select models in the cascades for B5 or B6.
-As shown in Table~\ref{table:worstcase}, compared to solitary models, the new cascades achieve a significant speedup in average-case FLOPS and also ensure its worst-case FLOPs are smaller.
+We can easily find cascades with a guarantee on worst-case FLOPs by adding one more constraint: $\sum_i \operatorname{FLOPs}(M_i) \leq \beta^{\text{worst}}$, where $\beta^{\text{worst}}$ is the upper bound on the worst-case FLOPs of the cascade.
+With the new condition, we re-select models in the cascades to match of accuracy of B5 or B6.
+As shown in Table~\ref{table:worstcase}, compared with single models, the new cascades achieve a significant speedup in average-case FLOPs and also ensure its worst-case FLOPs are smaller.
 The new cascades with the guarantee on worst-case FLOPs are useful for applications with strict requirement on response time.